Ricimon/UnityArduinoInterface/README.md

 # UnityArduinoInterface
 A robust way to read Arduino (or any serial bus) output into Unity

+Tested to work on 2018.3.6+, but will probably work on Unity 5+

 # How to use
 The ArduinoInterface class is a Singleton MonoBehaviour.
 To add the interface to your scene, simply add the script as a component to any GameObject.